rust-lang/rustc-dev-guide/src/analysis/well-formed.md

 #### Other Obligations

-Obligations are more than just trait and const generic bounds, but we've only mentioned these specific obligations so far as they are what we care about when we do "well-formedness checking".
-For example, lifetime bounds (`'b: 'a` / `'b` outlives `'a`) can be part of the obligation output but _is not relevant to well-formedness_.
+Obligations are more than just trait and const generic bounds, but we've only mentioned these specific obligations so far as they are what we care about when we do "well-formedness checking" of terms.
+For example, lifetime bounds (`'b: 'a` / `'b` outlives `'a`) can be part of the obligation output but _is not relevant to well-formedness of terms_.
 This information is saved to part of the compiler's internal state for later use, rather than used during well-formedness checks.
 See: [`PredicateKind`](https://doc.rust-lang.org/beta/nightly-rustc/rustc_type_ir/predicate_kind/enum.PredicateKind.html) and [`ClauseKind`](https://doc.rust-lang.org/beta/nightly-rustc/rustc_type_ir/predicate_kind/enum.ClauseKind.html) for a full list of obligations.

 ### When Type-Level Terms Are Well-Formed